ferzeg3420/quizButInGerman/README.md

 Make sure to turn up your speakers.

 ## STEP 3
 Put the file named *deutsche* in your ~/bin/ directory.
-But first, you need to make sure it is executable by issuing this command:
+But first, you need to make sure it is executable by issuing the following command:

 ```
 chmod u+x deutsche
 ```

-Remember that to issue this last command, you must be in the directory where the *deutsche* file is in.
+Remember that to use this last command, you must be in the directory where the *deutsche* file is in.

 ## STEP 4

-Use emacs, vim, sublime, nano or any other editor to edit the *deutsche* shell script:
+Edit some variables in the *deutsche* shell script:

 ```
 ${EDITOR} deutsche